Flash vs. Arrow: Critical response

-After the first Arrow/Flash crossover, Brian Lowry of Variety applauded the producers for replicating the success of Arrow, but with "a lighter tone," and "a hero with genuine super powers" in The Flash.
+After the first Arrow and Flash crossover, Brian Lowry of Variety applauded the producers for replicating the success of Arrow, but with "a lighter tone," and "a hero with genuine super powers" in The Flash.
 He noted while the crossover "does a nifty job of bringing the two series together" it was unlikely "to boost the shared audience between them much more than already exists".
-Meredith Borders of Birth.Movies.Death called the crossover episodes "fun," noting that..."plenty of show-specific plot stuff was advanced without spelling it out for newbies.
+Meredith Borders of Birth.Movies.Death. called the crossover episodes "fun" noting that "plenty of show-specific plot stuff was advanced without spelling it out for newbies.
 New viewers to either show could follow along and have a good time, but veteran viewers were rewarded with major storyline motion."

 Chancellor Agard, of Entertainment Weekly felt "the 'Flarrow'" crossover event was an overall success.
 Both episodes "put Team Flash in new situations and it was thrilling to watch how they reacted".
 Agard felt that while Arrow had "some great and comedic character moments for Team Arrow" none of its stories were advanced so that the episodes "felt like pause buttons" in its action.